degleris1/bicluster/README.md

 This repository contains the code associated with our research on biclustering matrices with finite values.
 Any code used to generate simulation plots is provided here.

+As of now, the code only analyzes binary data.
+Changes that support categorical data are coming soon.